dgatf/msrc/README.md

 #### Serial telemetry

-Compatible ESC serial protocols:
+Compatible ESC serial protocols: Hobbywing V3/V4/V5 and Kontronik

-- Hobbywing Platinum V3: RPM
-- Hobbywing Platinum V4, Hobbywing Flyfun V5: RPM, temperature (Mosfet and BEC), voltage and current

 Optionally a PWM signal (PIN 10, 3.3V, 50% duty) can be generated from the RPM value in serial telemetry